Cranberry Islands

 ADDITIONAL USEFUL FACTS

 Provisioning – Both Great Cranberry and Little Cranberry are small communities (with much smaller year-round communities).
 Their residents obtain much of their general living requirements from the mainland (including Mt.
 Desert Island).
-Great Cranberry Island lost its only grocery store to fire in December; the owners plan to rebuild, but in April it was still in the permitting process.
+Great Cranberry Island lost its only grocery store to fire, but we understand it’s rebuilt and now open.
 Great Cranberry has an active oyster farm run by Lauren Gray in the GCI Pool.
 Her oysters are sold at the Fishermen’s Coop across the way on Little Cranberry Island, (207) 244-5438.
 It’s probably a good idea to call ahead to be sure they have some oysters on hand.

 On Little Cranberry, there is nothing comparable to the Cranberry General Store, but, of course, the Lobster Co-Op has a wide variety of lobsters.
 At the head of its pier, there is a small snack bar/deli selling, in addition to lobsters and lobster delights, a limited assortment of locally grown produce and baked goods.
 One should dock at the town dock (or the Restaurant Dock if available) and walk over to the Co-Op and see what it is offering.